SoftwareAG/c8y-docs/content/change-logs/application-enablement/cumulocity-1020-110-0-endpoints-access-change-in-microservices-SDK.md

 version: 1020.111.0
 ---

-The Microservice SDK exposes certain Spring boot actuator endpoints, including `/loggers`, and provides an initial security configuration regarding the exposed spring boot actuator endpoints.
+The Microservice SDK exposes certain Spring Boot actuator endpoints, including `/loggers`, and provides an initial security configuration regarding the exposed Spring Boot actuator endpoints.
 For security reasons, the POST access to the `/loggers` endpoint has been restricted to the roles TENANT_ADMIN, TENANT_MANAGEMENT_ADMIN, APPLICATION_MANAGEMENT_ADMIN and APPLICATION_MANAGEMENT_UPDATE.